 It also helps to spend time with friends or indulge in your favorite hobby so you can get your head out of the situation with your parents.
 Another way to help reduce stress is to begin a yoga or mediation practice.
 Bottom line: take care of yourself so you can be there for your parents (and can keep up with your own needs).

 How can I help my elderly parent stay at home?
 Make their home as safe as possible.
 Install handrails in bathrooms, put in shower seats.
 Eliminate clutter in hallways and stairwells.
 Remove or replace worn, curling carpet and linoleum.
 Ensure smoke/carbon monoxide detectors work.
 Have your parent wear an emergency calling device.
 Arrange food delivery.
 Be sure medicine is taken on time.
+Read more of our tips on helping your aging parents to age in place.

 How do I get my elderly parents into assisted living?
 Make a mutual decision to move to assisted living.
 How much can your parent afford for a facility?
 Research places in their price range.
 Visit them with your parents and choose the best place together.
 Reassure them that moving into assisted living is a good decision.
+Read our tips on moving parents into assisted living.